Home » How we started traveling fulltime, what we learned and how it changed us

 Luckily the real estate market in the Netherlands was almost on its peak, so in April 2018 we put our house for sale.
 One week later it was sold, and it felt as a huge relief and big step forward to our dream as location independent entrepreneurs.
 The months before signing the contract we sold most of our stuff.
 All the furniture, sports equipment and clothes we didn’t need anymore.
 It was a process of letting go in every sense.
 Very educational, because we started to realize we didn’t need that much stuff to be happy.
 We learned about living a minimalistic lifestyle.
 Because we knew that when we set off for our full-time travel adventure, we could only bring limited clothes and stuff in our backpacks.

 Then the big day arrived.
 At 8-8-2018 we set off with a one way ticket to Bali.
 We didn’t realize this while booking the ticket, but the three numbers 8 in this date have a beautiful spiritual meaning.
 Because if you turn the 8 upside down, it’s the infinity symbol.
 And that’s exactly how it felt for us.
 An infinite journey traveling the world together.

 We didn’t had a set plan for the countries we wanted to visit.
 But one thing we did know for sure from the beginning is that we wanted to travel slow.
-One country per month, or maybe even longer if it’s possible with the visa, so we would have time to work on our online business and really enjoy the travels instead of feeling rushed.
+One country per month, or maybe even longer if it’s possible with the visa, so we would have time to work on our business and really enjoy the travels instead of feeling rushed.

-In between these 2 years of traveling we have been back to the Netherlands a few times to see our family.
+In between these three years of traveling we have been back to the Netherlands a few times to see our family.
 But always with a ticket booked to a new destination to have something to look forward to.
 Our mothers have also visited us in Bali and Madeira which was an amazing time exploring these beautiful islands together.

 Saying goodbye to our Mums for an unspecified period of time